 The evergreen classic

-Whether sliding or hinged, the door is always perfectly integrated into the wall, almost invisible.
+The door is perfectly integrated into the wall, almost invisible.

 sliding pocket doors